Liberland: The Pioneer Crypto-Economy Country Powered By Blockchain

 Roy: I heard you also have strong support from Serbia?

-Vit: Well the Serbia support came after the inception of the country on 24th of April.
-So 11 days after the country started we received a statement from the foreign ministry that they don't mind the creation of Liberland and it is not a threat to their territory.
+Vit: Well the Serbian support came after the inception of the country on 24th of April.
+So 11 days after the country started, we received a statement from the foreign ministry that they don't mind the creation of Liberland and it is not a threat to their territory.
 We very much appreciate that.
 It was a form of recognition of our efforts, and they are still very supportive.
 For example, the mayor of Putin, the closest municipality to Liberland, is an honorary citizen of Liberland and also the awardee of the highest state award, star of Liberland merit.
 We are excellent friends, and he is supportive of our committee.

 Vit: We do have the initial security from Day 1.
 My former bodyguard from the early days of Liberland has turned out to be the security service of Liberland.
 He spends there continuously working with the local Liberlanders and taking care of the security.
 So we do have that element in place already.
 People are willing to take care of it, and we do have a plan to uberize police.
 You can already test that on our online application.
 For now, anybody who will be able to sign up with some degree of qualification will be able to partake its local community and people will get hold of him through the mobile app.